benedikt-schesch/AST-Merging-Evaluation/README.md

 * results-small/ -> Contains all the results for the small analysis.

-* jars/ -> Location for the Intellimerge and Spork jars.
+* jars/ -> Location for the IntelliMerge and Spork jars.

-* scratch/ -> If STORE_SCRATCH is enabled in `merge_tester.py`, each merge will be stored in this location.